Order of Visit: High Point #9

 Bonus: The north side of the mountain was once owned by former U.S. Congressman, Charles H. Taylor (NC).
 In 2010, the Conservation Fund, an environmental non-profit, purchased 8,000 acres of land from Taylor.
 The fund then donated the 4.8 acres near the summit to the South Carolina Department of Natural Resources, and conveyed another 6,730 acres to the North Carolina Forest Service.

-Thanks to Sassafras Mountain’s position on the border, you can see up to four states from the summit on clear days – North Carolina, South Carolina, Tennessee & Georgia.
+Thanks to Sassafras Mountain’s position on the border, you can see three states from the summit on clear days – North Carolina, South Carolina, and Georgia.

 Or you can even hike on the trail from the summit heading east as far as you want.
 The Foothills Trail is a 80-mile National Recreation Trail that runs through South Carolina’s upstate and parts of Western North Carolina (WNC).